 The conventional wisdom tells us that we should target a 1.5°C. (2.7°F.) increase.
 Scientist hypothesize that we would need to reduce CO2 emissions by 45 percent by 2030 and then zero by 2050.
 And even then, the projection suggests that 70 percent of all coral reefs would perish.

 Meanwhile, Nobel economic laureate William Nordhaus shows us his cost and benefit conclusions:

 I’ve copied a World Bank graph that displays carbon prices as of April 1, 2022.
 To the list we could add a recent decision by Denmark that placed its CO2 corporate levy as the highest in Europe at 1,125 Danish crowns ($159) per tonne by 2030.

 Our Bottom Line: Pigovian Taxes

-First described by British economist Arthur Pigou, a tax levied on a good or

-	service that created pollution has a dual benefit.
-Pigovian taxes diminish

-	the supply of the commodity that harms us while generating revenue that a

-	community can use productively.
+First described by British economist Arthur Pigou, a tax levied on a good or service that created pollution has a dual benefit.
+Pigovian taxes diminish the supply of the commodity that harms us while generating revenue that a community can use productively.

 The result?
-In its May 2020 109 page report, the World Bank gives us some
+For 2022, the World Bank gives us some summary numbers:

-	carbon pricing numbers: